hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 Subscribe to notifications on new incoming payment channel updates for the specified channel in the specified session.

 Only one subscription can be made at a time.
-Making a repeated subscription without canceling the previous one will return an error.
+Making a new subscription without canceling the previous one will return an error.

 The incoming payment channel update received when there was no subscription will have been cached by the node.
 Once a new subscription is made, node will